The Complete Screen Testing Guide

 Static on-screen elements — a Windows taskbar, a game HUD, a news channel logo — displayed for thousands of cumulative hours cause those specific pixels to degrade faster than their neighbors.
 The result is a permanent "ghost" image baked into the panel chemistry.
 It cannot be reversed.

-The built-in OLED Refresh Timer in our tool addresses the earliest stage of this problem: when the screen displays pure black, every pixel powers off completely, removing voltage stress and allowing the display's own pixel-refreshing cycles to run.
-Running a 30-minute black screen session weekly is one of four practices in our OLED maintenance protocol.
+The built-in OLED Refresh Timer in our tool addresses the earliest stage of this problem: when the screen displays pure black, every pixel powers off completely, removing voltage stress — no wear accumulates while the panel shows black.
+More care habits are covered in our OLED maintenance protocol.

 Discovering a pixel issue can be frustrating — but manufacturers don't guarantee a flawless panel.
 The global standard ISO 9241-307 classifies pixel defects into five types and establishes the threshold counts that make a panel legally defective under Class II (which covers most consumer displays).

-In practice, a Class II monitor can have up to 2 bright sub-pixel defects and 2 dark defects before it's considered faulty under the standard.
+In practice, a Class II monitor can have up to 2 bright and 2 dark defective pixels per million pixels before it's considered faulty under the standard.
 This is why knowing your brand's specific policy matters — Dell UltraSharp and BenQ PD series offer zero-defect guarantees that go far beyond the ISO minimum, while most other brands hide behind Class II thresholds.

 The most important step: run this test within 24–48 hours of unboxing any new monitor.
 Defects documented during the retailer's return window (typically 14–30 days) give you the strongest position for a no-questions replacement.
 Defects found six months later fall under the much harder-to-enforce manufacturer warranty process.